youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 2041-01-28|23:31:00|bytelocker.exe|c:\users\arthur\documents\bytelocker.exe|0006325d14a30ff7987e661f1b3bcca4b51100000000|d5006bbcc79d52882acac909e7e9d9a4141af938d9f942981f5e0ae3bba5a62b
 ```

 We have hits in all of thoses files, the dateTime in the amcache is obviously wrong but it mean that the binary was executed (we obvioulsy knew because of all the encrypted file).
 Contrary to the amcache, an entrie in the shimcash doesn't mean the programm was executed.
 But if we correlate the dateTime of the shimcashe entry, the user assist entry and the date of the first file encryption, we can assume that the entries in the shimcache are pretty much correct.

-We have a total of 3 entries in the amcache, that mean that the ransom was executed multiple times.
+We have a total of 3 entries in the amcache with a location that wasn't in the MFT "c:\users\public\bytelocker.exe".

 While looking at the USN_journal (see above) we can see that the binary was deleted and created again in another directory.
-That would maybe explaine why some ransom note are encrypted i guess ?
+That would explain why some ransom note are encrypted i guess ?

 ```bash
 rg -i "#README_CTRM#.rtf.byt" mft.csv | head -1
 2021-01-07|04:21:00|USNJRNL|N/A|USN_REASON_FILE_CREATE|#README_CTRM#.rtf.byt
 ```

-OK, we have our ransomware, the file location and the execution time.
-Now that we have our time window, lets continue to investigate.
+OK, we have our ransomware execution, the file location and the execution time.
+Lets continue to investigate.

 ## Indentifing malicious Users

-Lets check what users where connected at that time, since the time windows is in the middle of the night results might not get poluted by legit connections.
+Lets check what users where connected at that time.
+The time windows is in the middle of the night so results might not get poluted by legit connections.

 Security event 4624 register all connection to the machine.
 Let search at ~3 am: